CFL Line 70

 Line 70 is a railway line connecting Luxembourg City to the south-west of Luxembourg, and on to Belgium and France.
 The terminus at the north-eastern end is Luxembourg railway station, whilst the terminals at the south are the French town of Longuyon and the Belgian town of Athus.
-It is designated, and predominantly operated, by Chemins de Fer Luxembourgeois During the 2010 decade, the former line 80 have been merged with this line in order to give the newly created line between Thionville and Longwy via Esch-sur-Alzette.
+It is designated, and predominantly operated, by Chemins de Fer Luxembourgeois.
+In the 2010s, former line 80 was merged with Line 70 in order to link Thionville and Longwy via Esch-sur-Alzette.